rackerlabs/rackspace-how-to/content/cloud-servers/checking-linux-file-permissions-with-ls.md

 Consider the single period and double period in both directory lists:

 -   The single period (.) refers to the directory itself.
-If you type `cd .` the directory changes back into the directory you started with (in the example, `/root`).
-Knowing this is convenient when you're running a command and you want it to refer to your current directory (for example, when you want to copy a file there).
+This is convenient if you want it to run a command and reference your current directory (for example, when you want to copy a file there).
 -   The double period (..) refers to the parent directory.
 If you type `cd ..` the directory changes to the one above the one you're in, in the file system hierarchy.
-In the preceding example, typing `cd ..` would take you above `/root` to `/`, the very top of the hierarchy.
+If your current directory is `/root`, typing `cd ..` would take you to `/`, the very top of the hierarchy.

+#### ls -l

+To get more information about the files in a directory, use the `-l` option with ls, as shown in this example.

+    $ ls -l /etc
+    total 492
+    -rw-r--r-- 1 root root  4468 Nov 19  2009 DIR_COLORS
+    -rw-r--r-- 1 root root    10 Jun 30 03:29 adjtime
+    drwxr-xr-x 4 root root  4096 Jun 30 03:44 apache2
+    drwxr-xr-x 2 root root  4096 Nov 19  2009 bash
+    drwxr-xr-x 3 root root  4096 Nov 19  2009 ca-certificates
+    -rw-r--r-- 1 root root  5955 Nov 19  2009 ca-certificates.conf
+    drwxr-xr-x 2 root root  4096 Jul  5 20:37 conf.d
+    drwxr-xr-x 2 root root  4096 Dec  3  2009 cron.d
+    drwxr-x--- 2 root root  4096 Dec  3  2009 cron.daily
+    -rw-r--r-- 1 root root   220 Dec  3  2009 cron.deny
+    drwxr-x--- 2 root root  4096 Dec  3  2009 cron.hourly
+    drwxr-x--- 2 root root  4096 Dec  3  2009 cron.monthly
+    drwxr-x--- 2 root root  4096 Dec  3  2009 cron.weekly
+    -rw-r--r-- 1 root root   611 Dec  3  2009 crontab
+    ...

+The file names are on the far right side of each line, and the file details precede the names.
+The necessary details to check file permissions are (1) the series of letters and dashes on the far left of each line and (2) the two columns that have "root" in them.
+The rest of this article explains how to interpret and use these details.

 ### Permission details